processing/processing4-javadocs/README.md

 This automation helps keep the Javadocs updated without requiring manual intervention.

+## Legacy

+The source files for the [Processing 3 Javadocs](https://processing.github.io/processing-javadocs/core/) can be found at https://github.com/processing/processing-javadocs

 ## License
 The Processing 4 reference is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License ([CC-BY-NC-SA-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).